yan-man/lottery-dapp/README.md

 - prevent owner from participating in lottery for conflict of interest's sake
 - deploy on test net: maybe Rinkeby to handle the random number generator dev tool
 - currently the process of performing a lottery drawing was split into 2 functions - `triggerLotteryDrawing` and `triggerDepositWinnings` just in case the binary search took too much gas, rendering the winnign funds un-deposited.
 Maybe these functions can be combined together with no loss in fidelity.
+- create refund functionality for when previous lotteries are cancelled without determining a winner.

 ### Front End

 - refactor components, create utility modules, etc.
-- improve CSS, UI/UX, etc
+- improve CSS, UI/UX, etc.

+### Testing

+- more tests for failure paths; increase code coverage.

 ## What’s Included?

-Your environment will have everything you need to build a Dapp powered by Hardhat and React.

 - [Frontend/Dapp](./frontend): A [Create React App](https://github.com/facebook/create-react-app) Dapp which interacts with the `Lottery.sol` smart contract.
 - [Hardhat](https://hardhat.org/): An Ethereum development task runner and testing network.